-The Department of Foreign Affairs and Trade (DFAT) advises that Australian travellers to Germany should exercise normal safety precautions.
-When picking up cash at an agency however, you should ensure that you have a reliable mode of transportation and someone to go with you.
+The Government of Canada recommends that Canadian travellers to Germany should exercise normal safety precautions.
+When picking up cash at an agency, you should ensure that you have a reliable mode of transportation and avoid public transportation.
 You should also make sure to go back to your hotel after completing the transaction to secure any excess cash in a safe place.
 If you are picking up a lot of money, call ahead to ensure the location has enough funds to give you all of the cash.

 How to send money to Germany

-- Your bank or credit card information that will be used to pay for transfers.
-You will also be asked to verify this before each transaction in the event that information changes.
+Your bank or credit card information that will be used to pay for transfers.
+You will also likely be asked to verify this before each transaction in the event that your information changes.

-Once your account is established the process of sending money to Germany will be made easier as you will only need to verify your details and input the beneficiary’s information.
-This information may also be stored, a useful option if you are sending money to the same person consistently.
+Once your account is established, the process of sending money to Germany will be made easier as you will only need to verify your details and input your recipient’s information.
+This information may also be stored, which is a useful option if you are sending money to the same person consistently.